Before you enable Credit Invoices

 - Read this documentation page.

-- Enable the Only Bill What Changed feature, which Credit Invoices is built on top of.
+- Enable the Only Bill What Changed feature, which is a prerequisite for Credit Invoices.

 - Enable the Credit Invoices feature on a sandbox site and test your billing flows and reporting!